sbrb/online-code-editor/README.md

 To use the code editor, simply type your code into the editor pane on the top-hand side of the screen.
 The editor will automatically preview on bottom-of side.

 ## Technology
-This is an online code editor built using `HTML, CSS, Bootstrap, JavaScript and React.js.` This editor allows users to write and run their own code within the browser.
+This is an online code editor built using `HTML, CSS, JavaScript and React.js.` This editor allows users to write and run their own code within the browser.

 ## Features
 `Syntax highlighting`- It will highlighting syntax for `JavaScript, HTML, and CSS`